 - No out-of-pocket costs for you or your family

-Over 30% of all mesothelioma patients were former service members in the U.S. Armed Forces.
+Over 30% of all mesothelioma patients were veterans of the U.S. Armed Forces.
 As a veteran-founded law firm, Simmons Hanly Conroy exists to help veterans with mesothelioma pursue legal compensation as well as benefits from the U.S. Department of Veterans Affairs (VA).

-If you or someone you love was exposed to asbestos in the U.S. military, and if you are experiencing symptoms of an asbestos-related disease, such as mesothelioma, you may be eligible for compensation.
+If you or someone you love was exposed to asbestos in the U.S. military and later diagnosed with mesothelioma, you may be eligible for compensation.
 Call (800) 326-8900 now to see if you qualify.

 From the 1930s to the late 1970s, asbestos was used extensively in military vehicles, equipment and buildings.
-No matter the branch of the military you served in, you may have been at risk for asbestos exposure.
+No matter the branch of the military you served in, you may have been at risk of asbestos exposure.